NateThurmond/MechMarkup/README.md

 ## Version History

+-   0.4
+    -   Docker migration for ease of use
 -   0.3
     -   Allow upload of custom record sheets and export of marked up sheets
     -   Add vehicle and elemental record sheets